Subimal Mishra: Themes

 Misra's works are essentially anti-establishment and blasphemous in nature.
 He questions and thereby disturbs our complacence as readers.
 According to him, his works remain incomplete without the active participation of his readers.
 Starting from the titles of his books, he tries to destroy all the traditional and preconceived notions about art and literature.
 To disavow the concept of establishment and consumerism in art, he himself publishes and distributes his own books.

 Along with politics, Sex is an important and recurring subject in Misra's works.
 Throughout his writings, he tries to reveal the matriarchal past of human society by deconstructing the chauvinistic elements, various forms of sexual dominance and discriminations.
 Sex, according to him, is a weapon in this consumerist society, at once repressed and liberated.
 He uses the form of pornography, stressing the subversive aspects of it, to explore the socio-political forces behind the concepts of sex and sexuality in modern society.

 Styles

-His more recent works are entirely devoid of any narrative.
-They are, cumulatively, a vast and ingenious collage of newspaper clippings, essays, and excerpts from his journal and letters.
-Beyond this apparently chaotic form, there lies a deeper representation of the decadence of human civilisation.
+Rather than adopting a narrative approach, his more recent works draw on newspaper clippings, essays, and excerpts from his journal and letters.
 According to Subimal Misra, this form is essentially important in today's world because of its inherent ‘plurality’.
 It opens up a discursive field within the readers’ minds—at once contradictory and concurrent.
 "One Pice Father Mother" (A Penny is my Father and Mother), and "Chete-Chushe-Chibiye-Giley" (Lick-Suck-Munch-Gulp) are good examples of his extremely anti-narrative stance.